EEN421/EEN421.github.io/_posts/2024-02-12-Rpi-Soil-Sensor-2.0---Part-2.md

 <br/><br/>

 # Next Time:
 - We'll build some automation (playbooks) to swiftly address incidents when logged data values breach predefined thresholds.
-In this case, I'd like automated alerts for when my plants are thirsty, or even an autoamted signal to trigger a watering valve?
-The possiblities are myriad.
+In this case, I'd like automated alerts for when my plants are too hot, too cold, or too thirsty.

 <br/><br/>